sapphirepp/sapphirepp/doc/pages/implementation/boundary-conditions.md

 $$

 For the boundary conditions, we again set $h_{0} = \sqrt{4 \pi}$ and use the eigenvectors $\mathbf{V}_{x}$ to see that

+@todo Notation: Do you want to use $f^-$ for both?
+  I know that you mean it w.r.t. to the normal orientation, but I am not sure that this becomes clear in the example.
+  Especially here, since in this part we are not solving the discrete, but the continuous equation.

 $$
 \mathbf{f}^{-}(x = -L) = \frac{1}{2}